 - Delete items: Alt + Backspace to delete an item from a folder.
-Items deleted from a Google Drive folder in the Files app still go to the Google Drive trash folder, so they can be recovered within a number of days if you find you deleted something on accident.
+Items deleted from a Google Drive folder in the Files app still go to the Google Drive trash folder, so you can recover them within a number of days if you find you deleted something on accident.

 Remapping Chromebook keys

-Tap the Drop-down menu to the right of the Launcher key.
+4. Tap the Drop-down menu to the right of the key you want to change.

 You can remap the other function keys if you want, but Caps Lock is the only major deviation most users will want to correct.